cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Added the French language

 = 1.10.1 - 16/09/2018 =
-* Fixed an issue where during a manual feed update whilst staying on the Feed page would send multiple ajax calls that could slow down the server
+* Fixed an issue where during a manual feed update whilst staying on the Feed page would send multiple Ajax calls that could slow down the server
-* Fixed an issue with the auto feed update
+* Fixed an issue with the auto-feed update

 = 1.10.0 - 21/08/2018 =
 * Fixed an issue with the category mapping
 * Added the Product Title Without Variable Attributes to the source selection list
 * Added the Product Type to the source selection list
 * Fixed an issue where a Third Party Attribute keyword could remove an attribute from the feed
-* Fixed an issue where attributes used for variations would output its slug in stead of its value
+* Fixed an issue where attributes used for variations would output their slug instead of their value
 * Increased the background processing batch time limit to 60 seconds and added the option to change this time in the Settings page
 * Added the wppfm_category_selector_level filter and lowered the category selector level to prevent issues with shops that have a large number of categories
-* Fixed the '$ is not a function' error the plugin showed in combination with some third party plugins
+* Fixed the '$ is not a function' error the plugin showed in combination with some third-party plugins

 = 1.9.4 - 08/07/2018 =
 * Added a "Remove from feed" option to be used as part of a source condition
 * Fixed a bug that prevented the plugin from adding the Shipping Class of simple products to the feed
-* Fixed an issue that would cause the javascripts not to load when parsing of the js was defered
+* Fixed an issue that would cause the javascript not to load when parsing of the js was deferred
 * Added the double pipe character to the Combined Source fields - separator options

 = 1.9.3 - 16/06/2018 =